Tuesday, March 10, 2026

 I have a slightly deeper tote on order, with a 5" depth rather than my current bag's 2.5".
 While I like the slim bag, I will try the deeper one to see if it is a bit more comfortable for gaming on the go, plus my little notebooks, pencils, erasers, dice, and other gaming bits and bobs.
 The idea of finally freeing myself from a few thousand pounds of worthless gaming fat and overload is extremely appealing to me.

 A few dice that give me a touch of randomness, but not so much that I am deciding which die to use.
-The polyhedral dice are distractions, and very few of them are statistically different enough to make a real difference.
+The polyhedral dice are distractions, and very few of them are statistically different enough to matter.
 The only difference between a d4, d6, d8, d10, and d12 is a one-point average shift between each die, and nothing a one-point modifier could simulate.
 Maximums and minimums are nothing compared to the average result you expect over a thousand rolls.

 I don't need the polyhedral dice, nor the games that use them.